Montevideo Wanderers F.C.: Birth of the professional era (1932–1951)

 After the meager results of the Competition and the first round of the Uruguayan championship, the wanderista board decided to hire a large number of Argentine players, including their top scorer of those years, Eduardo Ricagni.

 Although the performance clearly improved, it could not avoid relegation by one point to the Second Division.

-Promotions and Relegations 1952 - 1972
+Promotions and Relegations (1952–1972)

-Back to 1952 when Montevideo Wanderers turned fifty years old, it had to be a member of the Second Division of our football for the first time.
-Hard time in the life of the bohemian institution.
+In 1952, when the Montevideo Wanderers had their 50th anniversary, it had to be a member of the Second Division for the first time due to the state of the economy.